tuckn/node-wsh-packager/README.md

-# tkn-MinifyWsf
+# npm-wsh-packager

-This script joins WSH scripts that are written on a job of a Windows Script File(.wsf). requires Node.js
+Packaging WSH scripts that are defined in a Windows Script File(.wsf).